RehabMan/Lenovo-U430-Touch-DSDT-Patch/README.md

 make install: mounts the EFI partition and copies the files to EFI/CLOVER/ACPI/patched (dsdt.aml, ssdt-4.aml, ssdt6.aml)

-Note: I do not supporting Chameleon or Chimera.
+Note: I do not recommend Chameleon or Chimera.
 Save yourself some frustration and use Clover.

 Note: All the patching/building/installing could be done with MaciASL, Patch, File Save As, etc.  Refer to the makefile to see what patches from the laptop repo I'm using.
 Patches specific to this laptop are located in the 'patches' subdirectory.